zjhmale/Ntha/README.md

 * Support unicode keywords.
 * Support destructuring.
 * ADTs and pattern matching.
+* Haskell like type signature for type checking.
 * Support pattern matching on function parameters.
 * Lambdas and curried function by default.
 * Global and Local let binding.